tiprankstipranks

 Changes in tax laws and regulations or the interpretation of such may have a significant impact on the financial position, results of operations, and cash flows of the Company.

 U.S. and foreign governments continue to review, reform and modify tax laws, including with respect to the Organisation for Economic Co-operation and Development's base erosion and profit shifting initiative.
-Changes in tax laws and regulations could result in material changes to the domestic and foreign taxes that the Company is required to provide for and pay.
-In addition, the Company is subject to regular audits with respect to its various tax returns and processes in the jurisdictions in which it operates.
-Errors or omissions in tax returns, process failures or differences in interpretation of tax laws by tax authorities and the Company may lead to litigation, payments of additional taxes, penalties and interest.
+Changes in tax laws and regulations could materially affect the Company's tax obligations.
+In addition, the Company is subject to regular audits with respect to its various tax returns and processes in jurisdictions in which it operates.
+Errors or omissions in tax returns, process failures or differences in interpretation of tax laws by tax authorities and the Company may lead to litigation, payments of additional taxes, penalties, and interest.

 Environmental / Social - Risk 1